 When all was said and done, I was left with a fresh and elegant makeover.
 It has a bit of a farmhouse look (which I’ve been moving away from doing), but I love how it turned out nonetheless!

 I actually thought about finishing it up by wrapping the ends (where you’d consider the handles to be) with jute twine.
-But, in the end, I went without.
+But, in the end, I went without and left the handles as they were

 I think it’d be a fine embellishment, though, don’t you?